 HOW TO MAKE HOMEMADE PUMPKIN PUREE

 I cheated a little bit here.
 I actually use butternut squash puree.
 But the two are extremely similar in flavour and butternut squash is way easier to cut and puree, than those big pumpkins.
-I photographed every step of making the pumpkin puree, so I'll be posting it as a separate recipe in the next couple of days.
+I photographed every step of making the pumpkin puree, you can check it out in this separate post.

 IF YOU'RE LOOKING FOR MORE FALL DESSERTS, TAKE A LOOK AT THESE: